Kris-LIBIS/workflow-activerecord/README.md

 workflow-activerecord
 =====================

-ActiveRecord persistence for the workflow framework
+ActiveRecord persistence for the workflow framework.

+Note: This gem only supports Postgres and MySql as it needs support for json data type in the DB.
+When - and if - the sqlite3 adapter adds support for the sqlite JSON1 extension, this gem is expected to support sqlite as well.